lynguyen-byte/flashcard/README.md

     }, [privateLessons, selectedLessonId]);

-    // Helper to determine if a lesson is public (now always false for management) const getLessonType = (lessonId) => {
-        // Since we removed public functionality, this will always return false for lessons in ManageVocabulary
-        // However, the prop `isPublic` might still be present on existing data in DB, so keep filtering by `!card.isPublic` for displaying purposes. return false;
-    };

     // Handle adding a new lesson
     const handleAddLesson = async () => {
         if (!newLessonName.trim() || !db || !userId || !firestoreAppNamespace) {